eternalxlks/HackDetector/README.md

 # HackDetector
 This is just for education purposes.
 Not a real threat security.
+It does NOT protect you.
 ## Features:
 ### Clipboard Monitoring: Alerts when copy-paste operations are detected.
 ### keystroke Monitoring: Logs pressed keys.